 - Accelerated procedure: The processes for evaluating an application for marketing authorisation is shorter than normal.
 The procedure standard process takes 210 days, but in the case of the accelerated procedure, it takes just 150 days.

-The European Medicines Agency will authorise a vaccine once it has evaluated the benefits and risks based on data from the clinical trials.
-Vaccines will only be authorised if the benefits outweigh the risks.
+The European Medicines Agency authorises covid-19 vaccines once the benefits and risks based on data from the clinical trials have been evaluated.
+Vaccines are only authorised if the benefits outweigh the risks.

 A conditional authorisation is granted based on:

 - documentation of quality, efficacy and side effects from the clinical studies that are completed as well as from studies that are still ongoing.